AdaCore/spark2014/docs/lrm/source/packages.rst

    does not apply to the notional parameter denoting the current instance of the associated protected unit described in section :ref:`global-aspects`.]

+.. index:: non-interfering context; for read of volatile object

 10. Contrary to the general |SPARK| rule that expression evaluation cannot have side effects, a read of an effectively volatile object for reading is considered to have an effect when read.
 To reconcile this